First Dogs of U.S. Presidents

 Two dogs in foreground, on left Charlie a Welsh terrier and on right Pushinka a mixed breed, posing for a photo on the lawn with the White House in the background.
 The dogs belonged to President John F. Kennedy.

 President John F. Kennedy’s dogs Charlie a Welsh terrier (left) and Pushinka a mixed breed on the White House's south lawn, 1961.
 U.S. National Archives.
-Public Domain
+Public domain

 Lyndon B. Johnson, in contrast, found himself in the doghouse, publicly, when he was photographed lifting one of his beagles, Him, by the ears.
 He insisted the dog liked it.
 The public disagreed.
 Still, Johnson was fond of his dogs, and named them Him and Her, a reflection, perhaps, of his uniquely blunt style.